TV Technical Profile: WIAT

 facility, to be located on the old WDBB tower off Jug Factory Road in

-to offer supplemental service on RF channel 42 for the west side of
+would offer supplemental service on RF channel 42 for the west side of

 Tuscaloosa.
 That permit expired in April 2013; it's unknown if